-LIVE UPDATES: Bondi Addresses DOJ Independence, Rubio Highlights China Treat at Hearings
+Bondi Addresses DOJ Independence, Rubio Warns of China Threat at Hearings

-Sen. Marco Rubio and Pam Bondi—Trump’s pick for attorney general and energy secretary, respectively—will face questions from senators during their confirmation hearings today.
-Trump’s picks energy secretary, CIA director, OMB director, and transportation secretary will also appear before Senate panels.
+Sen. Marco Rubio and Pam Bondi—President-elect Donald Trump’s pick for secretary of state and attorney general, respectively—face questions from senators during their confirmation hearings today.
+Trump’s picks for energy secretary, CIA director, OMB director, and transportation secretary also appear before Senate panels.

 Follow here for the latest updates: